Peter-Bugaj/ElectronicLightningSparks/README.md

 test_10_getMostEngagedUsers

 -
-###nsure that everything still works and that the longest session lengths are returned, even when the input data is not sorted by request times###
+###Ensure that everything still works and that the longest session lengths are returned, even when the input data is not sorted by request times###
 test_11_useUnsortedData